 Q3: Are you prepared to invest your money for at least five years?

-The longer you invest your money for, the more time you give yourself to allow any potential returns to grow in value.
+The longer you invest your money for, the more time you give it to ride out any bumps in the market and potentially produce overall growth.

-Your investments can rise and fall in value and you could get back less than invested.
-You need the confidence to hold onto your investments for the long‐term and stick to your financial goals.
+The value of investments can go down as well as up and you could get back less than invested.
+You need the confidence to hold onto your investments for the longer term and stick to your financial goals.